-If you run an employment agency or employment businesses you have to follow certain rules.
+If you run an employment agency or employment business you have to follow certain rules.

 - charge a fee to a work-seeker for work finding services